 41. California Scrub Jay

-The California scrub jay is a species of bird native to western North America.
-It can be found from southern British Columbia all the way down through California and western Nevada near Reno, up to west beyond the Sierra Nevada range.
+The California scrub jay is a bird species native to western North America.
+It can be found from southern British Columbia all the way down through California and western Nevada near Reno, up to the west beyond the Sierra Nevada range.

 Kingdom | Animalia |